 Don’t be afraid to use negative terms

 When writing PPC ad copy, it’s not a bad thing to trigger emotion in your ad – even if they are negative.
-We highlighted the benefits of this in our blog on how to create great ad copy.
+We highlighted the benefits of this in our blog, how to create great ad copy.

 For example, if somebody is browsing an issue they’ve been having, it implies they’re looking for a solution.
 Your ad copy, in particular your CTA, could provide a quick answer for search engine users.
 An example of a search and CTA might be: